 Why is this test important?

 You’re always transferring force from one leg to another…walking up and down the stairs, standing on one leg to put your pants on, or getting in and out of your car to name a few scenarios.
-So think of how this can affect other joints and muscle up and down the kinetic chain (hips, and ankles)
+So think of how this can affect other joints and muscles up and down the kinetic chain (hips, and ankles).